 How Much Does Medicare Pay for Cataract Surgery?

-Medicare will cover your surgery regardless if the procedure is done conventionally or bladeless with a computer-controlled laser.
-Medicare will cover 80% of the cataract removal and basic lens.
+Medicare coverage for cataract surgery doesn’t depend on the surgical method.
+Medicare will cover 80% of the cataract removal and basic lens whether the procedure is conventional or bladeless with a computer-controlled laser.
 Similar to conventional surgery, laser surgery requires you to pay the additional costs if you require an advanced lens.

 Medicare Requirements for Cataract Surgery